Shwetha-Selma/q2_2024/pSTL_offload/README.md

 ## Purpose

-Offloading the C++ stanadard parallel STL code (par-unseq policy) to GPU and CPU  without any code changes when using `-fsycl-pstl-offload` compiler option with Intel® DPC+/C+ compiler.
+Offloading the C++ standard parallel STL code (par-unseq policy) to GPU and CPU  without any code changes when using the `-fsycl-pstl-offload` compiler option with Intel® DPC+/C+ compiler.
 It is an experimental feature of oneDPL.

 This folder contains two sample examples in the following folders: